-Did you find this content useful?
-If so, please do share 2700
+Did you find this article helpful?
+If so, please share so you can help others....

 Deferred payment arrangements